 API Task Name Inputs Outputs RECEIVE_READ_BURST This task receives a read channel burst based on the ID input.
 The RECEIVE_READ_DATA from the channel level API is used.
 This task returns when the read transaction is complete.
 The data returned by the task is the valid only data, that is, re-aligned data.
 This task also checks each response and issues a warning if it is not as expected.
-This task emits a "read_data_burst_complete" event upon completion.
 ID: Read ID tag ADDR: Read Address LEN: Burst Length SIZE: Burst Size BURST: Burst Type LOCK: Lock Type DATA: Valid Data transferred by the slave RESPONSE: This is a vector that is created by concatenating all slave read responses together RUSER: This is a vector that is created by concatenating all slave read user signal data together SEND_WRITE_BURST This task does a write burst on the write data lines.
 It does not execute the write address transfer.
 This task uses the SEND_WRITE_DATA task from the channel level API.
 This task returns when the complete write burst is complete.
 This task automatically supports the generation of narrow transfers and unaligned transfers; that is, this task aligns the input data with the burst so data padding is not required.
-This task emits a "write_data_burst_complete" event upon completion.
 ADDR: Write Address LEN: Burst Length SIZE: Burst Size BURST: Burst Type DATA: Data to send DATASIZE: The size in bytes of the valid data contained in the input data vector WUSER: This is a vector that is created by concatenating all write transfer user signal data together None